What is Age-Related Macular Degeneration (AMD)?

 Early detection is critical since macular degeneration can at times be treated before symptoms even appear.
 This may delay, or at the very least —reduce the severity of the condition.

-Contact us today at Low Vision Doctors of Ohio, and Dr. Mark Rinkov will perform a comprehensive eye exam to assess your eye condition and discuss your options.
+Contact us today at Low Vision Doctors of Ohio, and Dr. Cursaro will perform a comprehensive eye exam to assess your eye condition and discuss your options.
 If diagnosed with macular degeneration, our staff will provide you with customized low vision glasses and other aids to help you make the most of your remaining vision.
 Low Vision Doctors of Ohio serves patients in Columbus, Worthington, Cleveland and Cincinnati, throughout Ohio.